 Have you ever turned your well-loved tees into a memory quilt?
 In researching for my latest book, The T-Shirt Quilt Book, I came across lots of unique T-shirt quilt ideas, and several quilters contributed original patterns for the book.
 I found that making a T-shirt quilt is a labor of love, but anyone can do it — even if it is their first quilt!
-When choosing your pattern, inspiration is everywhere, including projects from these Bluprint members.
+When choosing your pattern, inspiration is everywhere, including projects from these Craftsy members.

 Looking for some great T-shirt quilt ideas?
 Check these out!

-Photo via Bluprint member fabricstasher12
+Photo via Craftsy member fabricstasher12

 1. Use shadow boxes